flyingoctopus/vhsbot/README.md

 ## hubot-scripts

-Hubot ships with a number of default scripts, but there's a growing number of extras in the [hubot-scripts][hubot-scripts] repository. `hubot-scripts` is a way to share scripts with the entire community.
+vhsbot ships with a number of default scripts, but there's a growing number of extras in the [hubot-scripts][hubot-scripts] repository. `hubot-scripts` is a way to share scripts with the entire community.